WebReflection/attachshadow/README.md

 ### Test

-Please visit the [test page](https://webreflection.github.io/attachshadow/test/) and click on the button to see in console the propagated event.
+Please visit the [test page](https://webreflection.github.io/attachshadow/test/) and click on the button to see in console the propagated event in IE9 or any other browser.

+You can also test more modern browsers in this [good old CSS Tricks demo](https://codepen.io/WebReflection/pen/goNNwZ?editors=0010).